jhgranola/PetNest/README.md

-1a – User will create an account
+1a – Allow user to create an account

-1b – User will have to verify their account via email
+1b – Prompt user to verify their account via email

-1c – User will have to login, using email and password
+1c – Allow to login, using email and password

-1d – User will specify initial filters (they may be changed at any time)
+1d – Allow user to specify  filters

 1e – User will be directed to browsing pages